marginnoteapp/ohmymn-docs/guide/index.md

 It is similar to plugins/addons, which are internal to OhMyMN.
 :::

-OhMyMN is essentially a control panel.
+OhMyMN is essentially a toolbox.
 All the functionalities inside are in separate modules, each of which is provided with three capabilities:

 1. When excerpting, modify the excerpted content or get the excerpted content and perform other operations.
 2. After selecting a card in the mindmap, make changes to the card or get information and perform other operations.